Community policing is perhaps the most misunderstood and

 citizens, businesses, schools, and community organizations.
 Here are some other common

 Many police departments and police officers define their role primarily in terms of crime control.
 The very term law enforcement agency is certainly an indication of this focus.
 But policing is much more than law enforcement.
 Many studies have shown that dealing with crime consumes only 10-20% of the police workload.
 Officers in community-based police departments understand that "crook-catching" is only one part of their job, and a rather small one by comparison to the myriad of issues and problems they deal with each day.
 Officers freely accept a significant role in issues that might be derisively referred to as "social work" in traditional police departments.
 Officers understand that resolving a problem with unruly people drinking at a public park, working to reduce truancy at a middle school, marshalling resources to improve lighting in a mobile home park, and removing abandoned vehicles from streets, may all be forms of valid and valuable police work, which affect the livability of a neighborhood.
 Rather than treating these activities as diversions from "real" police work, officers understand that this is the essence of their work.

 The police department strives to actively involve citizens in its operations, through a variety of means.
 Volunteers are widely used, whether college interns or retired seniors.
 Citizen patrols and crime prevention initiatives are welcomed and encouraged.
 Area commanders meet often with members of the public to solicit input and feedback.
 Many internal committees include public participation.
 Policy decisions typically involve opportunities for input from citizens, and the department has both formal and informal mechanisms for this purpose.
 Promotional boards include citizens.
-The department seeks to educate the general public about police work in various ways, including publications, web sites, public-access television, town hall meetings, citizen police academies.
+The department seeks to educate the general public about police work in various ways, including publications, web sites, public-access television, and town hall meetings.
 The department accepts and even encourages citizen review of its performance.

 The primary division of labor for the police is geographical.
 Officers identify with